 You’re doing really well if you can impress your manager.
 Some lucky people make it into this category.

 Your new job will go badly, you will struggle to fit in and won’t meet the expectations of your employer.
 Once you were like star-crossed lovers, (see figure 11.2) but the relationship has turned sour and could take a disastrous dive into tragedy.
 (Shakespeare 1597; Goble and Wroe 2004)

 There are several relationship problems that could lead to you breaking up with (or being dumped by) your newly estranged “lover”. 💔

 - Relationship problems: Your relationship with your manager(s) is not going well.
 You’ve tried solving problems informally by talking to your manager but you’re not satisfied with the response and want to raise a formal grievance complaint in writing.
-(UK 2021c)
+(Servant 2021c)

 - Becoming unhappier: You were looking for a job and now you’ve found a job.
 Heaven knows you’re miserable now.
 (Marr and Morrissey 1984) Perhaps you’re not being challenged enough or given too much work that you’re not interested in?
 Perhaps the honeymoon period is over, you’ve experienced hedonic adaptation and start to get disillusioned?
 (Santos 2022b)